-Seeing people who have had a massive disadvantage in some way, whether that’s knowledge or whether it’s background, or physical disabilities and then go on to achieve something great.
-When I say great I don’t mean necessarily being an entrepreneur, it could be winning the paralympics or writing a hard hitting book.
-It’s people that manage to achieve something great out of nothing.
+Seeing people who have been massively disadvantaged in some way – whether that’s in knowledge, background or physical disabilities – go on to achieve something great.
+By “great” I don’t necessarily mean being an entrepreneur – it could be winning the paralympics or writing a hard-hitting book.
+It’s people that manage to achieve something great from nothing.
 They deserve respect and are my inspiration.

 Where do you see yourself in 5 years?

-I’m on my next mission, which is probably going to take 5 years.
-In 5 years time I would like to have seen that myself and others have helped change the perception of cheap fashion.
-I am now on a mission to help raise awareness that if you’re buying a t-shirt for £2.99, there’s a good reason it’s £2.99 and that’s not the manufacturers or the shops being kind.
+I’m on my next mission which is probably going to take 5 years.
+In 5 years’ time I would like to have seen that myself and others help in changing the perception of cheap fashion.
+I am now on a mission to help raise awareness that if you’re buying a t-shirt for £2.99, there’s a good reason it’s £2.99 – and it’s not the manufacturers or shops being kind.

 When you first started out, what were your original ideas and plans for the company?

 When I first put the business plan together, it was out of necessity because I just couldn’t find any packaging.
 It was almost a secondary company.
-Of course, I expected world domination but apart from that, it was a side line so I never had great expectations.
-But when you do a business plan, you know it’s largely fictitious because you’re looking into the future with a crystal ball.
-So it never ever turns out how you invisage.
+Of course, I expected world domination but apart from that, it was a side line, so I never had great expectations.
+But when you create a business plan, you know it’s largely fictitious because you’re looking into the future with a crystal ball.
+It never ever turns out how you envision.

 What would you tell young women who are just starting to work?

-Have self belief.
-People play down gut instinct but gut instinct is so important.
+Have self-belief.
+People play down gut instinct, but gut instinct is so important.
 If you feel it, if you feel somethings wrong or something's right then it probably is.
-It’s balancing that with evidence to back it up, so for example if you have a brilliant gut feel that you’re going to achieve world domination in space ships but the financials don’t stack up, it’s a question of either looking at the financials again or perhaps tweaking your original plan.
+It’s balancing that with evidence to back it up.
+For example if you have a brilliant gut feel that you’re going to achieve world domination in space ships but the financials don’t stack up, it’s a question of either looking at the financials again or perhaps tweaking your original plan.
 But gut feelings are right so many times.